RyanCube/ryancube.github.io/index.md

 I'm Ryan.
 I take things apart to understand them, and build things to prove I do.

-I've spent time on factory floors, under the hood of cars, and in office environments, collaborating with others and getting things done.
-Those experiences shaped a curiosity for how systems work and a drive to make them better.
+I've spent time on factory floors, under the hood of cars, and in office environments, collaborating with teams and getting things done.
 I'm meticulous by nature and thrive in environments where planning and execution both matter.

 The projects below are a reflection of that.